-2. As required sub section (3) of section 30 of the Banking RegulationAct 1949 we report that:
+2. As required by section 143(3) of the Act and section 30 of the Banking RegulationAct 1949 we report that:

 a) We have obtained all the information and explanations which to the best of ourknowledge and belief were necessary for the purpose of our audit and have found them tobe satisfactory;

 b) In our opinion the transactions of the Bank which have come to our notice havebeen within the powers of the Bank;

 d) In our opinion proper books of account as required by law have been kept by theBank so far as it appears from our examination of those books;

 e) The Balance Sheet the Profit and Loss Account and the Cash Flow Statement dealtwith by this Report are in agreement with the books of account;

-g) On the basis of written representations received from the directors as on 31 March2016 taken on record by the Board of Directors none of the directors are disqualified ason 31 March 2016 from being appointed as a director in terms of Section 164(2) of theAct;
+g) On the basis of written representations received from the directors as on 31 March2017 taken on record by the Board of Directors none of the directors are disqualified ason 31 March 2017 from being appointed as a director in terms of Section 164(2) of theAct;

 i) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 Firm Registration Number: 003978S.

 Place : Thrissur

-Date : 30 May 2016
+Date : 16 May 2017